The role of accretion efficiency, natal kicks, and angular momentum transport in the formation of the Gaia black holes: Summary

 \section{Summary}

 We have presented an extensive population synthesis study of the three \Gaia{} BHs with our code \sevn{}.
 Our main results can be summarized as follows.

 \begin{itemize}

 \item[$\bullet$] Natal kicks have a crucial impact on the population of dormant BHs.
-Kicks modulated by fallback result in a large population of dormant BHs with long orbital periods ($P_{\rm orb}>10^4$ days), low eccentricities, and relatively large BH masses ($>12$ M$_\odot$). \Gaia{} DR4 will probe the existence of such long period, low-eccentricity systems, providing constraints on the natal kicks of BHs.
+Kicks modulated by fallback result in a large population of dormant BHs with long orbital periods ($P_{\rm orb}>10^4$ days), {and} relatively large BH masses ($>12$ M$_\odot$). \Gaia{} DR4 will probe the existence of these {long orbital period systems}, providing constraints on the natal kicks of BHs.

 \item[$\bullet$] Models in which the first mass-transfer episode (the one in which the BH progenitor is filling its Roche lobe) is stable, highly non-conservative ($f_{\rm a}\sim{0}$), and the angular momentum is lost as a wind from the donor's surface (Jeans mode) overall maximize the probability of forming \Gaia{} BH-like systems (Table~\ref{tab:param}) in terms of both orbital period and eccentricity, because such assumptions prevent the initial orbit from shrinking too much.
 This is a common feature for the three \Gaia{} BHs discovered to date.